 Who has been hurt by the shutdown the most?

-Let us take two individuals for instance; a middle-aged small business owner and a middle-aged worker in the technology industry.
-If none of these individuals has an underlying condition, statistically speaking they should face more or less similar levels of mortality risk from Covid-19.
-However, objectively speaking, the business owner faces a higher risk of economic ruin if the government mandates a shutdown, the technology worker does not.
+Let us take two individuals — a middle-aged restaurant business owner and a middle-aged worker in the technology industry.
+If none of these individuals has an underlying condition, they should, on average, face the same risk of COVID-19 driven mortality and sickness.
+However, the restaurant owner faces a higher risk of economic ruin if the government mandates a shutdown, while the technology worker does not.

 Working mothers

-Additionally, working women have also been plagued with childcare issues.
-The coronavirus pandemic, or rather response to the pandemic has exacerbated the already existent childcare crisis, leaving mothers vulnerable.
-Health mandates, as well as executive orders, have reduced the capacity for childcare centers and forced other ones to close down.
-This has led to a shortage of access to childcare services forcing some working parents, mostly women, to leave the labor force.
+Secondly, working women have also been plagued with childcare issues.
+Health mandates, as well as executive orders, have forced childcare centers to reduce capacity, causing some centers to shut down.
+This has reduced childcare availability, forcing some working parents, mostly women, to leave the labor force.
 School closings have also been a big contributing factor to this phenomenon.

 According to the Chicago Tribune,